Unit 3 - Practice Quiz

 rules and usage of real, unreal and mixed conditionals Hard

-A. If she would reconsider her position, the board might offer a compromise.
+A. Should she reconsider her position, the board might be inclined to offer a compromise.

-B. If she had reconsidered her position, the board would have offered a compromise.
+B. If she would reconsider her position, the board might offer a compromise.

-D. If she reconsiders her position, the board will offer a compromise.
+D. If she had reconsidered her position, the board would have offered a compromise.

 55 Analyze this conditional sentence: "If he knew anything about quantum mechanics, he wouldn't have made such a simplistic argument during the debate last night."
 What type of conditional is it and what does it imply?